matwerber1/aws-resource-deleter/README.md

 ./aws-clean.js --service <SERVICE> --region <REGION>
 ```

-Supported values for services are:
+Supported values for services are below:

 * **dynamodb-tables**
 * **glue-jobs**

+I will add more, but its very easy to extend this yourself! read below.

 ## How to add new functionality